Get started with search

 - Check for the spelling of your search terms.
 Currently Work item search doesn't support ignoring of users' spelling mistakes.

 - If there are lots of hits when you're using a wildcard search, such as when you're using a simple wildcard search string, you may see a message that no matching files are found.
 In this case, narrow your search to reduce the number of matches.
 Specify more characters of the word or words that you want to find, or add a condition or filter to limit the number of possible matches.
-Searches aren't case-sensitive.

-Semantic search features, usage, and examples
+Search features, usage, and examples

 The following features apply to all searches, including work items, code, wikis, and packages.